morningspace/termitorial/docs/features/using-more-options.md

 # Using more options

 There are variant options supported by TermiTorial when you launch the tutorial.
 To learn what options are supported by TermiTorial, please run `termitorial.sh -h`.
-In this lesson, I will give you some examples.
+In this lesson, I will give you examples on some of these options.

 ## Tracking tutorial progress